-And there it is.
-What do clients usually ask me when they are in search of the perfect wedding photog.
-I get this question ALL the time.
-So often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
-These can help you get to know me a little bit better though cyber space and also help answer those pending questions on your mental checklist.
+What DO clients usually ask me when they are in search of the perfect wedding photog.
+I get this question all the time, so often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
+These can help you get to know me a little bit better though and also help answer those pending questions on your wedding day checklist.

 1. How long have you been in business and how many weddings have you shot?

-I’ve been a professional photographer for 6 years now.
-I’ve stopped counting, but I’ve shot over 100 weddings as the lead photographer over the last 6 year period.
+I’ve been a professional photographer for 7 years now.
+I’ve stopped counting, but I’ve shot over 125 weddings as a lead photographer.

 2. Do you have a portfolio that I can view of weddings you’ve shot, from the start to the finish?